- Iya Valley

 Day 1 Osaka

 You arrive in Tokyo, and continue on a connecting flight to Osaka airport.
-Here you will be met by an airport representative whose principal job is to help with a smooth arrival and assist in validating your rail pass.
-From the airport, you will take a limousine bus to your hotel not too far away.
+Here you will be met by an airport representative who will give you your trip documents and ensure a smooth arrival.
+From the airport, you will take a shared transfer to your hotel not far away.

 Day 2 Tokushima